John-Lee-Cooper/cli_plot/README.md

  escape | Exit

 Holding the left mouse button down and moving the mouse will pan the plot.
-Rolling the mouse wheel up and down will zoom the plot where the mouse is located.
+Rolling the mouse wheel up and down will zoom out and in where the mouse is.

 ## Display head of file